idp2p/idp2p.github.io/README.md

 - Self-describing identity(like `did:keri`, `did:peer`, `did:key`)
 - Based on `libp2p` pub-sub protocol, so it can be stored and resolved via network
 - P2P network provides one ledger per identity
-- Only identity owner and verifiers are responsible for storing and verifying identity
+- Only identity owner and interested parties are responsible for storing and verifying identity
+- DIDComm can be achieved via pub-sub
+- Service endpoints are not necessary in document because identities can communicate directly via network

 ### Consensus Mechanism